-Are you a veteran and in need of a job?
-Several programs are available to assist veterans with job training by emphasizing and building on their existing skills, learning new skills, and recognizing special needs that they may have.
+Are you a Veteran and in need of a job?
+Several programs are available to assist Veterans with job training by emphasizing and building on existing skills, learning new skills, and recognizing special needs or accommodations as a Veteran.

-You can also call 211 and speak to an Information and Referral Specialist or find a list of employment programs for veterans in our database.
+Learn more about MWE and American Job Centers in the 211 employment guide or call 211 and speak to an Information and Referral Specialist or find a list of employment programs for Veterans in our database.

 Employment Help for Veterans At Risk of Homelessness

 If you are homeless or at risk, Sheppard Pratt and the U. S. Department of Veterans Affairs have specific employment programming to help: